GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 #### RRule Generation

 For all advantages of RRules, they are a unique syntax that no one wants to write regularly.
-There are plain English (or other languages?) to RRule parsers for several programming languages, though not Rust.
-Looking at the current supported recurrence frequencies, they all map to RRules in a simple mechanical way.
-We could start with a simple parser that covers the current set, then expand it in the future.

-This would happen in the following phases:

-1. Map current recur values to Rrules.
-This is a straightforward mechanical mapping.
-2. Simple descriptions: every Monday, Every six weeks, alternate Thursdays, etc
-3. Compound descriptions: Every Monday, Wednesday, and Sunday.
-The last Friday of every month, etc
-4. (maybe) Fuzzy descriptions and calculated holidays
+The `iter` value is therefore accepted in two flavors:

+1. TaskWarrior-style shorthand: The same style as the recurring tasks: `daily`, `3wk`, `weekdays`, `fortnight`, `2year`, etc. These are mapped mechanically to RRules by a built-in parser.
+2. Free-form natural language: handled by the [`text2rrule`](https://crates.io/crates/text2rrule) crate.
+Phrases such as `every Monday`, `every other Tuesday`, or `every two weeks on friday` are parsed into an RRULE string and then into an `RRule` value. `text2rrule` supports multiple locales.

+Parsing tries the shorthand parser first and falls back to `text2rrule` on failure, so existing `recur` values keep working unchanged.

 ### Iterative Task Flow